Cook County Sheriff’s Deputy James Koch Identified As Fatal Crash Victim In Chicago Ridge, Juvenile In Custody

 According to the Chicago Ride Police Department, a Nissan, driven by a 16-year-old, struck Cook County Sheriff’s Deputy James Koch’s vehicle.
 Koch was trapped in his vehicle, a 2002 Chevrolet, and unresponsive when officials arrived on the scene in the 10100 block of Virginia Ave.

 Koch was off-duty at the time of the accident and police said he was on his way home from his shift.
-According to officials, Kosh’s specific title is electronic monitoring unit investigator and he had been with the Cook County Sheriff’s office for over 28 years.
+According to officials, Koch’s specific title is electronic monitoring unit investigator, and he had been with the Cook County Sheriff’s office for over 28 years.

-“The juvenile is in custody pending further investigation,” Chicago Ridge Police stated in a Facebook post.
-“Charges are pending.”
+The 16-year-old now faces reckless homicide charges.
+Police said the juvenile is being held in custody until his next hearing on April 5.

+They also said wet roads and speed were major factors in the crash, not drugs or alcohol.